alanrsoares/nas-tools/nodejs/README.md

 ### fix-unsplit-cue.ts

-A TypeScript script that scans directories for unsplit CUE/FLAC pairs and automatically splits them into individual tracks.
+A TypeScript script that scans directories for unsplit CUE/FLAC pairs and delegates the splitting and cleanup to the bash functions in `../bash/functions.sh`.

 #### Features

 - Scans a given folder recursively for CUE/FLAC file pairs
 - Identifies files that are not yet split (single FLAC file with matching CUE file)
-- Splits the FLAC file into individual tracks using the CUE sheet
-- Automatically cleans up the original files after successful splitting
+- Delegates splitting and cleanup to the bash `split_cue_flac` function
 - Provides a summary and confirmation prompt before processing
+- Serial processing with fail-fast behavior

 #### Prerequisites